Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Expansion of the Solution

 \subsection{First-order approximation}

-We first discuss the approximation property of the pair $(p_0,m_0)$, coming from system~\eqref{eq:PDAE:noEps}.
-For the special case discussed in Section~\ref{sect:PDAE:example}, it was shown in~\cite[Th.~1]{EggK17ppt} that this approximation is of order $\sqrt\eps$ and -- under certain assumptions on the initial data -- of order $\eps$.
+We first discuss the approximation property of the pair $(p_0,m_0)$, i.e., we compare the solutions of the two systems~\eqref{eq:PDAE:eps} and~\eqref{eq:PDAE:noEps}.
+For the third example discussed in Section~\ref{sect:PDAE:example}, it was shown in~\cite[Th.~1]{EggK17ppt} that this approximation is of order $\sqrt\eps$ and -- under certain assumptions on the initial data -- of order $\eps$.
 We will rediscover this result in the more general setting, using an alternative technique of proof.
 For this, we consider the difference of the two systems~\eqref{eq:PDAE:eps} and~\eqref{eq:PDAE:noEps}, which leads to

 The corresponding initial condition reads $(p-p_0)(0) = 0$.
 Due to~\eqref{eqn_inproof_pp0_c} we expect the difference $p-p_0$ to take values in~$\Pker$.
 Because of this, we will often restrict the test space in~\eqref{eqn_inproof_pp0_a} to~$\Pker$.
 In this case, the Lagrange multipliers vanish and we have the equation